-Our clinical team will review the referral and our Clinical Administration Manager will be in contact with you to arrange an appointment.
+Our clinical team will review the electronic referral submitted to us by your GP/health service, and our Clinical Administration Manager will be in contact with you to arrange an appointment.

 Please specify if you prefer an in-person consultation or a telehealth appointment.

 For any questions or further information, please email us at: NPenquiries@mh.org.au

 Please note.
 Telehealth can be especially helpful for anyone who finds it difficult to get to the Royal Melbourne Hospital or have to travel a long way to get here.
 Learn more about our Telehealth service here

 Our Inpatient is currently closed.

 Telehealth can be especially helpful for anyone who finds it difficult to get to The Royal Melbourne Hospital or have to travel a long way to get here.

 Patients' may be eligible if: